AlephTav/Aleph/docs/en/markdown/Class Reference/Cache/Cache.md

 | --- | --- | --- |
 | **$probability** | float | probability of method call in percent. |

 Garabage collector.
-Removes all expired cache data and normalizes the vault of group keys.
+Normalizes the vault of group keys.

 ### **count()**